besenleo/Calculo_Distancia_Por_Coordenada/README.md

 Feel free to read and contribute with this code :D

-Disclaimer: Since this code was develop to be avaliated be professors at UNIP on Brazil, all the code and comentaries will be on Brazilian-Portugues.
+Disclaimer: Since this code was develop to by avaliated be professors at UNIP on Brazil, all the code and comentaries will be on Brazilian-Portugues.

 Olá,